Typha latifolia

-Typha latifolia, better known as broadleaf cattail, is a perennial herbaceous plant in the genus Typha.
-It is found as a native plant species in North and South America, Eurasia, and Africa.
+Typha latifolia is a perennial herbaceous wetland plant in the genus Typha.
+It is known in English as bulrush (sometimes as common bulrush to distinguish from other species of Typha), and in North America as broadleaf cattail.
+It is found as a native plant species throughout most of Eurasia and North America, and more locally in Africa and South America.
+The genome of T. latifolia was published in 2022.

-Names
+Other names

-Typha latifolia has many other names: broadleaf cattail, Bulrush, common bulrush, common cattail, cat-o'-nine-tails, great reedmace, cooper's reed, cumbungi.
+Typha latifolia is also sometimes known as great reedmace (mainly historical, but occasionally still in modern use), common cattail, cat-o'-nine-tails, cooper's reed, cumbungi.

 Description

 Typha latifolia grows 1.5 to 3 metres (5 to 10 feet) high and it has leaves 2–4 cm broad.
 It will generally grow from 0.75 to 1 m (2 to 3 ft) of water depth.
+The leaves are deciduous, appearing in spring and dying down in the autumn.

+The flowers form in a dense cluster at the top of the main stem; they are divided into a female portion below, and a tassel of male flowers above; the female and male parts are contiguous, which distinguishes the species readily from Typha angustifolia where there is a 3–8 cm gap of bare stem between the female and male flowers.
+Flowering is in June to July; after this, the male portion falls off, leaving the female portion to form a fruit head maturing into the familiar brown sausage-shaped spike.
+The seed heads persist through the winter, and then gradually break up in spring to release the tiny seeds embedded in hairs which assist with wind dispersal.

+Taxonomy

+It is likely that Typha caspica, T. elata, and T. rossica should be synonymized with Typha latifolia.

 Distribution and habitat

-It is found as a native plant species in North and South America, Eurasia, and Africa.
-In Canada, broadleaf cattail occurs in all provinces and also in the Yukon and Northwest Territories, and in the United States, it is native to all states except Hawaii.
+It is found as a native plant species widely in Eurasia and North America, and more locally in Africa and South America.
+In Canada, it occurs in all provinces and also in the Yukon and Northwest Territories, and in the United States, it is native to all states except Hawaii.
 It is an introduced and invasive species, and is considered a noxious weed in Australia and Hawaii.
 It has been reported in Indonesia, Malaysia, New Zealand, Papua New Guinea, and the Philippines.
 It is referred to as Soli-soli in the Philippines.